The Best Breweries in Sydney

 • This south-east Sydney brewery’s name and ethos is, surprisingly, inspired by a core tenet of reggae music: the signature “one drop” beat.
 Whether you’re a fan of the genre or not is beside the point.
 If you’re partial to experimental styles (think triple-hazy IPAs, imperial sours, and left-field collaborations), pull up a table inside the spacious taproom, or nab a spot in the cosy beer garden out back.
 This one's for you.

 • The brand’s nostalgic HQ is a celebration of ’80s-era Australiana in industrial Marrickville.
 Come for the beer, prawn toast and deep-fried Viennetta at the Chinese bistro, the Lucky Prawn.
-Stay for a free knock-around in the pool room, which doubles as a loving tribute to late co-founder and former PM, Bob Hawke.
+Stay for a knock-around in the pool room, which doubles as a tribute to late co-founder and former PM, Bob Hawke.

 • Philter was founded in a Marrickville backyard in 2017, and following two years of nomad-brewing and forever-home searching, it returned to the neighbourhood.
 And there's no better place to enjoy Philter's award-winning XPA, or something more experimental, if you're game.
 You can also sip a fruited beer slushie at Marrickville Springs, Philter's pastel-hued rooftop bar upstairs.